Andoni Gorosabel: Alavés

 On 11 August 2023, Gorosabel signed a one-year deal with Deportivo Alavés, newly-promoted to the top tier.
 A regular starter for the club, he scored his first professional goal on 10 March 2024, netting the winner in a 1–0 home success over Rayo Vallecano.

 Athletic Bilbao

 On 19 June 2024, Athletic Bilbao announced the signing of Gorosabel on a four-year contract.
+On 1 September 2026, he was loaned to fellow top tier side RCD Espanyol, with an obligatory buyout clause on certain conditions.

 International career

 Gorosabel was called up to the Basque Country national team for a friendly match against Palestine on 15 November 2025.